RagnarokResearchLab/RagLite/README.md

 Standalone client with built-in backend server that allows running a persistent world simulation on your computer.

-## Roadmap
+## Roadmap & Features

+This project is built on a few core technologies:

+* A [WebGPU](https://github.com/gpuweb/gpuweb)-based 3D rendering engine is built in (uses [wgpu-native](https://github.com/gfx-rs/wgpu-native))
+* Simple networking layer based on the HTTP and WebSockets protocols
+* Native C++ runtime with a focus on Lua scripting (powered by [LuaJIT](https://luajit.org/))
+* Asynchronous [libuv](https://github.com/libuv/libuv)-based event loop running in the host application
 * Integrated tooling to analyze and work with various binary file formats

-* A web-based 3D rendering engine is built in (uses TypeScript/Babylon.js)
-* Simple networking layer based on the HTTP and WebSockets protocols
-* Native C++ runtime with a focus on Lua scripting (powered by LuaJIT)
-* Asynchronous libuv-based event loop running in the host application
+Lua is the primary language, augmented with C/C++ libraries and glue code.

+## Why does it exist?

+I've developed many different tools to help with my research over the years.
+This is just the latest iteration, but fully integrated to make my life easier.
+Some people have expressed interest in seeing the code, so here you go?

+The previous iterations were written in JavaScript and TypeScript, with [BabylonJS](https://www.babylonjs.com/) as the rendering engine and [Electron](https://www.electronjs.org/) as the runtime.
+This version is powered by native technologies instead, mainly because I wanted more control.

 ## Status

 Work in progress.
 It's mostly developed in public so that I can use GitHub Actions for automated testing.
 Note: This is a developer tool and not very advanced.
 Don't expect too much or you'll be disappointed.

-## Why does it exist?

-I've developed many different tools to help with my research over the years.
-This is just the latest iteration, but fully integrated to make my life easier.
-Some people have expressed interest in seeing the code, so here you go?
+I haven't ported over most features from older versions, and likely won't unless someone specifically asks.

 ## Goals